 - Chest x-ray: 50-200 euros depending on the country (only needed if you have spent over 3 months in a risk country during the last 5 years)

 - Medical examination costs (required if you will stay more than 12 months in New Zealand)

 - A return flight or the required amount of money for living

 - Travel insurance for the entire period you stay in New Zealand

 Eventually, we spent 570 euros each to go to New Zealand.
 This sum includes the travel insurance.
 We had had the Truetraveller insurance for almost one year already and were able to prolong the validity online.
 When you do this, you get a 10% discount from the normal price.

 Summarized, going to New Zealand is easy but the application process depends pretty much on your nationality.
 Once you have arrived in the country, you must arrange all the basic things like open a bank account, buy a sim card and apply for the IRD tax number.
 Others want to go travel around the country right away.
 Then again others, like us, want to get an apartment and a job.
-We are planning to write a separate post about how to get started with your new life in New Zealand.
+Read our tips about the must-do things after arriving in New Zealand.

 If you have any questions about the New Zealand working holiday visa, just ask us in the comments!